 - Please read carefully.
-Meticulous treatment is important as there is a high risk of serious complications. - If the instructions do not make sense or a problem is not addressed you must discuss your concerns with the consultant on call.
+Meticulous treatment is very important as there is a high risk of neurological complications including cerebral oedema. - If the instructions do not make sense or a problem is not addressed you must discuss your concerns with the consultant on call.